The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{Identifying successful transmitter strategies}

-In order to find successful mainstream and fake news transmission strategies we generated $10^8$ receiver strategies as described in Methods.
-We then defined successful fake news transmitters as those which achieved i) in the 90th percentile for fake news engagement, and ii) a higher rate of transmitting fake than true news, $v_f>0.5$.
-Similarly, we defined successful mainstream transmitters as those in the 90th percentile for true news engagement who transmit a higher rate of true news than fake, $v_t>0.5$.
-These definitions were used to select the strategies show in Figure 2 of the main text.
-The full, unfiltered distribution of engagement and consumption for the generated strategies is shown in Figure S2a-b.
-The distributions have a weak bias towards true news consumption ($p<0.001$) reflecting the noisy optimization process of the receivers, who prefer to consume true and avoid fake news.
+In order to find successful mainstream and misinformation transmission strategies we generated $10^8$ receiver strategies as described in SI Section 1.
+We then defined successful misinformation transmitters as those which achieved i) in the 90th percentile for misinformation engagement, and ii) a higher probability of transmitting fake than true news, $v_f>0.5$.
+Similarly, we defined successful mainstream transmitters as those in the 90th percentile for true news engagement who transmit a higher probability of true news than fake, $v_t>0.5$.
+These definitions were used to select the strategies used to produce Figure S3 below and discussed in the main text.

+The most successful mainstream and misinformation dissemination strategies induce characteristic, and opposite, patterns of engagement among readers in our model (Figure~3).
+In particular, successful misinformation sites induce higher reader engagement with each false news story, as well as greater overall engagement of false news than true news (Table S2).
+This phenomenon arises even though we assume that receivers strictly prefer true news over false news, so there is no inherent appeal of false news stories under our model.

+To understand this phenomenon we inspected the strategies of successful misinformation sites under our model.
+We find that all successful misinformation sites indeed use responsive strategies that enforce a positive correlation between engagement and false news transmission.
+A significant proportion ($72\%$, see SI Section 1) use a type of extortion strategy \cite{Press:2012fk} that enforces $v_f\geq v_{fc}+v_{tc}$, i.e.~successful misinformation site strategies tend to increase their false news output rapidly in response to increased engagement by a given user.
+However, if engagement drops, they tend to increase their output of true stories (to draw the user back in).
+As a result, they ``mash up'' true and fake stories as engagement fluctuates over time.

+The behavior of successful mainstream sites, that seek to generate engagement with true stories, shows the opposite pattern from of successful misinformation sites.
+All successful mainstream strategies enforce a \textit{negative} correlation between engagement and false news transmission.

+A significant proportion ($56\%$, see SI Section 1) use a strategy that enforces $1-v_f\geq v_{fc}+v_{tc}$, i.e.~successful mainstream site strategies tend to decrease their output of false stories rapidly in response to increased engagement, but may share more false stories when engagement is low (in a misguided attempt to draw readers back in).

+The full, unfiltered distribution of engagement per story and overall engagement for the generated strategies is shown in Figure S4a-b.
+The distributions have a weak bias towards true news consumption ($p<0.001$) reflecting the noisy optimization process of the receivers, who prefer to consume true and avoid misinformation.